Frameworks

 Parameters:

-vert_to_flex (Dict[Vertex, Sequence[Coordinate]]) – Dictionary that maps the vertex labels to vectors of the same dimension as the framework is.
+vert_to_flex (dict[Vertex, Sequence[Number]]) – Dictionary that maps the vertex labels to vectors of the same dimension as the framework is.

 Return type: